 CASE STUDY: CCEFP introduced the Technology Readiness Level (TRL) system to its industry members as a tool for program and project management.
 The TRL system was originally developed and refined by the US Department of Defense (DoD) and NASA to define the maturity of a technology.
 It is widely used in both agencies.
 TRL numbers range from 1 to 9.
 A project rated TRL 1 is the least mature (it could be just an idea or a sketch on a napkin) and TRL 9 represents full commercialization.
-Projects above roughly TRL 4 are moving from precompetitive to competitive, so when Center research projects reach this level they are $\hat{a} \in \alpha$ and $\hat{c} \in (i.e., i.e.)$ Center funding is stopped).
+Projects above roughly TRL 4 are moving from pre-competitive to competitive, so when Center research projects reach this level they are "graduated" (i.e., Center funding is stopped).
 The technology resulting from the research can then be transferred to industry directly or matured through a directed / sponsored project partnership between industry and the PI.
 The use of the standardized TRL terminology has provided a common language that makes communications about the maturity of a project much easier.
 The use of TRL assessments for project review, selection, and tracking provides a clear means to show progress of a project toward commercialization and a project's maturity relative to other Center projects.
-It also helps explain the so-called $\hat{a} \in \infty$ Valley of Death $\hat{a} \in \bullet$ that exists between the pre-competitive research done at an ERC (generally progressing up to TRL 4) and the level of technology readiness at which industry is typically interested in using significant internal resources to commercialize a product or technology (typically TRL 6 and above).
-The TRL structure utilized by CCEFP (adapted from the DoD TRL) is shown in Figure 5-2.
+It also helps explain the so-called "Valley of Death" that exists between the precompetitive research done at an ERC (generally progressing up to TRL 4) and the level of technology readiness at which industry is typically interested in using significant internal resources to commercialize a product or technology (typically TRL 6 and above).
+The

-Figure 5-2.
-CCEFP Technology Readiness Levels
+Figure 5-2-CCEFP Technology Readiness Levels